wp-plugins/geo-mashup/readme.txt

 This plugin allows you to include Google maps in WordPress posts and pages, and map posts and pages on global maps.

+In WordPress 2.7 and higher, you can upgrade to a new stable version right from the Plugins list via the "upgrade automatically" link. *This will delete files you've created in the geo-mashup folder, like custom.js, or info-window.php.* I'm searching for a solution to this, but for now it's probably best to use FTP if you have these files.

 = Features =

 The number of features has grown beyond the limits of a short list.
 If you need